paf31/blog-source/posts/2013-10-02-Visitor-Pattern.markdown

 Suppose we'd like to perform case analysis on our new data type `Foo`:

-1. Add an interface caled `FooVisitor`.
+1. Add an interface called `FooVisitor`.
 1. Add a void interface method to `FooVisitor` for each possible case in a case analysis, whose method arguments provide the additional data which is available in that case.
 1. Optionally repeat steps 1 and 2 for a generic interface `FooVisitor<Result>`, in which all interface methods return a result of type `Result`.
 1. Add an interface called `Foo`.